-Promises that were made to me were broken which meant I needed money.
+Promises made to me were broken, so I needed money.
 Freelancing was one way to do this.
-The way that Fiverr (or Upwork) or any freelancing service works is relatively straightforward.
-You provide a service to customers while the freelancing services provide marketing for you.
+How Fiverr or any freelancing service works is relatively straightforward: You provide a service to customers, while the freelancing services provide the platform and distribution for you.
 As a result, a ~20% cut is taken from each sale.

-In order to get started on Fiverr, I created multiple Gigs about mixing, mastering, and programming with accompanying videos.
-The programming gig was the most popular, likely due to demand.
-Its video features a one minute montage of projects I created (prior to Fiverr) with Beethoven’s Moonlight Sonata serving as a backing track.
-The pricing and description of the gig is what set me apart from other service providers; along with my proficiency in the English language.
-Most people on Fiverr charge $5 but I charged much more.
+To get started on Fiverr, I created multiple Gigs about mixing, mastering, and programming with accompanying videos.
+The programming gig was the most popular, likely due to aggregate demand.
+Its video features a one-minute montage of projects I created (before Fiverr), with Beethoven’s Moonlight Sonata as a backing track.
+The gig’s pricing and description set me apart from other service providers, along with my proficiency in English.

-I completed 34 projects with a 5 star rating, however I'm unable to disclose most of them, which were comprised of Java CRUD (Create, Read, Update, Delete) and APIs.
+I completed 34 projects with a 5-star rating.
+However, I cannot disclose most of them, which typically comprised of Java CRUD (Create, Read, Update, Delete) and APIs.

 OsirisEdit (July 9, 2021)

 OsirisEdit is a fork of WaveEdit, a Wave Synthesizer created in C++.
 The application was harder to modify due to the outdated C++ tool chain.
 In addition, the original fork didn’t support Windows, which meant we could only support Mac and Linux.
 Daniel assisted me with this task because I don’t own a Mac (necessary to test this toolchain directly).
 Our modifications can be found here: OsirisEdit (v1, v1.1).